It may seem easy for an executive or company to tweet “I’m sorry.” What to say with the remaining 271 characters is the hard part.

 Sparky Zivin, a Partner, oversees Brunswick Insight’s Washington, DC group, which provides critical issues research for market-moving decisions.

-Zack Condry is a Director on the digital team, and also based in Washington, DC.
+Zack Condry was formerly a Director on the digital team.